-In light of the recent tragedy at the Sandy Hook Elementary School in Newton, CT, it's past time to take a look at what causes these tragedies to occur.
+In light of the tragedy at Sandy Hook Elementary School in Newton, CT — along with college campus shootings, like Virginia Tech or Umpqua Community College — it's past time to take a look at what causes these tragedies to occur.

 I've heard a sharp public call for stricter gun control but that won't stop the violence.
 A person driven to kill will find whatever means are available to him at the time.
 Stricter penalties won't do it because a person in a murderous rage isn't thinking about consequences.